Attention Deficit Hyperactivity Disorder (ADHD)

 Training icon (2).png Training

-• Bespoke training is offered by your local PMHW.
+Bespoke training may be offered by your local Primary Mental Health Workers.

 • MIND offer training on a variety of topics.
-Check their website for which courses are currently running
+Check their website to find out which courses are currently running.

-• MindEd provides online training in emotional and behavioural ‘first aid’ and essential therapeutic skills for all those involved in the mental wellbeing and care of children and young people in the UK.
+• MindEd provies online training in emotional and behavioural 'first aid' and essential therapeutic skills for all those involved in the mental wellbeing and care of children and young people in the UK.
+Check their website to sign up.

 Help-advice-icon.png Further help or advice